-Rather than claiming our chickens are free range we thought we would let you know exactly how we keep them.
+Rather than simply saying our chickens are free range we thought we would let you know exactly how we keep them.

 All our chicks are sourced from a hatchery in Taranaki and arrive to us as day-old chicks.
 We purchase Ross Meat chicks for meat and Hyline Brown for eggs.

 By the time they are 6 weeks old, the chicks are at least 2kg and ready to eat.
 Their active lifestyle, no lights and variable ambient temperatures means they grow a bit slower than indoor chooks but it also reduces leg joint and bone issues and increases the flavour.
 The meat has a slightly firmer texture with less fat than barn raised meat chooks.